ikonomov/DiabloX/README.md

 #### Characters:
    * The required experience points for each clvl have been increased by 100%.
    * Stop gaining level up attribute points after clvl 25.
-   * Regenerate % of max mana per second:
+   * Regenerate 1% of max mana per second.
-      * Warrior: 1%
-      * Rogue: 1.5%
-      * Sorcerer: 2%
    * +50% strength modifier to damage formula when using two-handed melee weapons.
    * Block bonus: 0 [30/20/10]
    * Maximum stats: